-Maybe you're not the problem-solving kind because you're not great at the decision-making process.
-Critical thinking perhaps doesn't come easy to you.
-Maybe you tend to create the problem, but then you need learn how to solve the problem.
-Sometimes it's just plain hard to answer to people, like the guy who's always asking some open-ended question, which can make it hard to define the problem.
-Or it's some sort of complex problem or creative problem that you don't feel equipped to handle.
+Maybe you're not the problem-solving kind because critical thinking doesn't come easily to you.
+Perhaps you tend to create the problem but don't know how to fix it.
+Or sometimes, it's just plain hard to answer to people, like the guy who's always asking some open-ended question, which can make it hard to define the problem, or it's some sort of complex or creative problem you don't feel equipped to handle.

-But problem solving, like any strength or skill, is something you have to work to develop and that you need to practice to maintain.
-Yes, some people might be more inclined to think in this mindset, but if that's not your natural tendency, do not give up hope!
+Yes, some people might be more inclined to think in this mindset, but if that's not your natural tendency, don't give up hope!
 You can actually train your brain to be more solution-oriented.
-You just need an action plan and a problem-solving strategy.
-It also takes commitment and focus but, eventually, it becomes natural.
-Along with the typical suggestions like “be a constant student” and “meditate” (which you absolutely should do), there are few less frequently discussed tactics to boosting your decision-making and problem-solving skills.
+You just need an action plan.
+It also takes commitment and focus, but eventually, it becomes natural.

 1. Keep track of your ideas.

 Write it all down.
 Carry a small notebook around with you; keep a pad of paper at your bedside table; have post-its at your desk; keep a blog library.
 Whatever your technique is, give yourself the opportunity to jot things down.
 They're each a good problem-solving strategy in the long run.

 Why?
 Problem solvers know that they need to recognize patterns, especially from the past, so journaling and the act of writing down can help to retain memories and experiences.
 Additionally, the habit of writing things down rather than simply thinking about this is a power that needs to be exercised.